 I love this lesson, but it comes with a word of caution.
 Favreau talked about how he often used humor to lighten up a topic and make it relatable to the audience.
 It also helped break up the drone of a long speech.
 But with all things, there is a time and a place for humor.
 You know the brands you are working with, and whether or not the subject matter allows for a more humorous tone.

 As one of my favorite fictional characters Albus Dumbledore would say, “Use it well.”

 Lesson 4: Brand storytelling is fundamentally about maintaining your idealism.
 Caution is its greatest enemy.

 Favreau’s final lesson was an interesting one.
 He cautioned the audience not to hold back in their writing.
 He noted that the greatest speeches are the ones that lay it all out on the table, that take risks, and that are not too cautious or careful in their messages.

 Looking at that advice from a branding or PR standpoint, the message is clear.
 Caution doesn’t get you noticed or set you apart from the rest.
 It is the truly unique ideas, the ones that take a little bit of a risk that yield the most memorable campaigns.

-Through his speeches, President Obama used these techniques to inspire change in the country, and he was known for being a great storyteller.
-He encouraged people to take action, to unite, and to fix the problems we have.
+Through his speeches, former President Obama used these techniques to inspire change in the country, and he was known for being a great storyteller.
+He encouraged people to take action, to unite, and to fix problems.
 In essence, that is what we are trying to do with the brands we represent, and that’s what brand storytelling is all about.
 Tell a great story.
 Unite people.
 Inspire action.